Google

 Frequently Asked Questions

-What rental yield can investors realistically expect from a three-bedroom unit at Palm Gardens?
+What rental yield might an investor expect from purchasing a unit at Palm Gardens as an investment property?

-How does the price per square foot at Palm Gardens compare to recent transactions in the surrounding area?
+How does the price per square foot at Palm Gardens compare to recent transactions in the same area?

-What is the Additional Buyer's Stamp Duty (ABSD) impact for a Singapore Citizen purchasing Palm Gardens as a second residential property?
+What are the Additional Buyer's Stamp Duty implications if I'm purchasing Palm Gardens as my second residential property?

-How does proximity to Keat Hong LRT Station influence the development's long-term capital appreciation and rental demand?
+How does proximity to Keat Hong LRT Station influence demand and capital appreciation for units at Palm Gardens?

-How does Palm Gardens compare to nearby competing developments in the same MRT catchment zone?
+How does Palm Gardens compare to nearby competing condominium developments in terms of value and specification?

-What new residential supply is planned within this district, and how might it affect Palm Gardens' long-term capital appreciation?
+What future supply pipeline exists in the broader district, and how might this affect Palm Gardens' capital trajectory?